 Responsibility: The direct supervisor shall conduct a mid-year and an end-of-the-year evaluation of the employee's job performance and has the responsibility for evaluating the employee's job performance, and if the need arises, hold periodic coaching sessions with the employee to discuss ways to improve current job performance.

-Performance Assessments shall be conducted twice annually as follows:
+Performance Assessments of employees who have been employed for less than five (5) years shall be conducted twice annually as follows:

 1. Mid-Year Review: November - January

 2. End of Year Review: April - June